-- There are more kinds of plants and animals in the rainforests than discovered. - with our comprehensive know-how.

-• The Paulus company was founded in 1938.
-Since those days the product range has been the subject of constant expansions and is brought up continuously to correspond with the state of the art.
-We're engineering, manufacturing, and commissioning world-wide ready-to-run plants packed
+• There are more kinds of plants and animals in the rainforests than anywhere else on Earth.
+Over half of the millions of known species of plants and animals live in the rainforest.
+Many are found nowhere else.
+There are even plants and animals in the rainforest that we have product range has been the subject of constant expansions and is brought up continuously to correspond with the state of the art.
+We're engineering, manufacturing, and commissioning world-wide ready-to-